matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ---
-title: Gap Year
+title: 2020 Gap Year
 date: "2020-08-15T22:40:32.169Z"
-description: A non-comprehensive guide on taking off from school and making the most of remote learning.
-I'll share my story of taking a gap year to work in Silicon Valley.
+description: Guide to taking a 2020 gap year and making the most of remote education.
+I'll explain how I left school and broke into Silicon Valley as a non-technical student.
 ---
-*A non-comprehensive guide on taking off from school and making the most of remote learning.
-I'll share my story of taking a gap year to work in Silicon Valley.*
+*Guide to taking a 2020 gap year and making the most of remote education.
+I'll explain how I left school and broke into Silicon Valley as a non-technical student.*

 <img alt="Lake Tahoe" src="./tahoe.JPG" style="border-radius: 5%; width: 75%; height: auto;">

 ## Why I left school.
 We enter college with unbounded career aspirations.
-We set out to be neuroscientists, politicians, artists, and for me an entrepreneur.
+We set out to be neuroscientists, politicians, artists, and for me a technology entrepreneur.
 Then we become [conformists](http://www.paulgraham.com/conformism.html).

 *We don’t listen to ourselves.*